Wednesday, May 30, 2012

 Sewing for the den

-Well, sadly I still haven't gotten over a bad case of procrastination and taken care of those curtains in the den...but I did sew up some new pillows and recovered the ottoman.
+I still haven't gotten over a case of procrastination and taken care of those curtains in the den, but I did sew up some new pillows and recovered the ottoman.

-I started out by taking the existing pillow covers off and washing them for storage.
 These pillows, ca. 1982 were part of a set Hubby had on his bed in college.
-They are old, but they have been great over the years as extra couch cushions and floor pillows.
+They have been great over the years as extra couch cushions and floor pillows.

 They were pretty floppy and I wanted them a little smaller,

-so I pinned the excess fabric to make a more square pillow form.
+so I pinned them a bit to make a more square pillow form.

 I used my favorite method, the envelope enclosure.